abdiqafarmohamed912-tech/expense-tracker/README.md

 ---

 ## ⚙️ Setup Instructions
-5. Ensure JavaScript is enabled in your browser for full functionality1.
+5. Ensure JavaScript is enabled in your browser for full functionality
+6. 1.
 Clone or download the repository
 2. Open the project folder in VS Code
 3. Open `index.html` in your browser
 4. Start logging your expenses